Policy last updated

 Support for asset management planning

-The VSBA provides additional AMP support to schools through the Bricks and Mortar (AMP) Program which schools that receive capital funding will be invited to attend.
+The VSBA provides additional AMP support to schools through the Bricks and Mortar (AMP) Program which schools that receive capital funding will be required to attend.
 This program is run by the VSBA’s technical leadership coaches (former principals) who will also support schools through AMP phase 1 and if required phase 2.

 Schools can access more information about AMP roles and responsibilities, key considerations and steps in: